 Starting a business is tricky—maintaining one is even trickier.
-Creating and maintaining a successful business?
-Well that’s another story entirely.
+Creating and managing a successful business?
+Well, that’s another story entirely.

 Words of Wisdom

-There are a lot of things budding entrepreneurs should know before they even get started.
-Don’t take out that first loan unless you know exactly what you’re doing.
+There are many things budding entrepreneurs should know before they even get started.
+Don’t take out that first loan unless you know what you’re doing.
 Otherwise, you’ll be heading straight towards bankruptcy.
 Sure, it’s important to take risks—but not when you’re just starting out.

-And here, we’re only talking about the business side of things.
+Moreover, here, we’re only talking about the business side of things.
 We haven’t even included the legal aspect yet.
-This is another key element of business that you need to grasp before you invest in all the wrong things.
+This is another critical element of business that you need to grasp before you invest in all the wrong things.

-But don’t get intimidated: we’re here to help you out.
+However, don’t get intimidated: we’re here to help you out.
 All it takes is a proper business plan.
-And on this article, we’ll be talking about what business planning with an attorney is all about.
+In this article, we’ll be talking about what business planning with an attorney is all about.

 What is Business Planning?

-In order to make your own business plan, you need to take into account all of your goals and main objectives.
+To make your own business plan, you need to take into account all of your goals and objectives.
 So no, this is not limited to “making money”.
 You need to determine what you’re trying to accomplish with your business.
 What service are you trying to provide?
 What kind of product are you selling?
 What makes your products different from the ones that are already in the market?

-Once you’ve enumerated your goals, you need to think about your strategies.
-These are the actions you need to take in order to reach those goals realistically.
+Once you’ve enumerated your goals, you need to think about your strategy.
+These are the actions you need to take to reach those goals realistically.

 Now you need to answer how you’re going to accomplish those goals.
 How will you make the products?
 Where will you get the materials from?
 How many people do you need to hire?
 How much will all of this cost?